githubnemo/galaxy-tab-2-debrick-images/README.md

 **Note:** if your device is low on battery you may experience issues when booting.
 See [Dealing with low battery][] for details.

+## Get necessary files

+This repo gives you scripts that create SD bootable images from firmware images.
+You will need a bit of luck to get all the correct parts but the [Firmware][] section lists a few sources you can get started on.

+See the specific debrick image script README files for details.

 ## Get the device into ODIN mode

 ### With UART adapter